-- Survey of Chemistry (3) The course will provide an overview of some of the CHM 1115 basic concepts and principles of chemistry.
-Starting with the structure of the atom, the course will proceed on to basic chemical reactions, the formation of ions, states of matter, chemical equilibrium, and chemical bonding, and will incorporate examples from the biological sciences Co-requisite: CHM L115. - Survey of Chemistry Lab (1-2) The laboratory sessions will provide an overview of some of the basic concepts and techniques of CHM L115 general chemistry experiments.
+CHM 1115 Survey of Chemistry (3)

+The course will provide an overview of some of the basic concepts and principles of chemistry.
+Starting with the structure of the atom, the course will proceed on to basic chemical reactions, the formation of ions, states of matter, chemical equilibrium, and chemical bonding, and will incorporate examples from the biological sciences.
+Co-requisite: CHM L115.

+CHM L115 Survey of Chemistry Lab (1)

+The laboratory sessions will provide an overview of some of the basic concepts and techniques of general chemistry experiments.
 The students will conduct experiments that illustrate the concepts and principles learned in the Survey of Chemistry course lectures.

-Co-requisite: CHM 1115. - CHM 1142 General Chemistry I (3) Emphasis is placed on the periodic table and stoichiometry, including chemical properties, physical states, and structure.
+General Chemistry I (3) CHM 1142

+Emphasis is placed on the periodic table and stoichiometry, including chemical properties, physical states, and structure.
 Prerequisite: Pass MTH 1112 with at least a C (or a score of 0, 1, or 5 on the math placement exam).
-Co-requisite: CHM L142. - CHM L142 General Chemistry I Lab (1-3) Experiments dealing with the periodic table, atomic structure, the gas laws, and stoichiometry.
-Co-requisite: CHM 1142 - General Chemistry II (3) CHM 1143 Acid-base theory, solutions, chemical equilibria, thermodynamics, kinetics, and electrochemistry.
+Co-requisite: CHM L142.

+CHM L142 General Chemistry I Lab (1)

+Experiments dealing with the periodic table, atomic structure, the gas laws, and stoichiometry.

+CHM 1143 General Chemistry II (3)

+Acid-base theory, solutions, chemical equilibria, thermodynamics, kinetics, and electrochemistry.
 Prerequisites: CHM 1142/L142.
+Co-requisite: CHM L143.

-Co-requisite: CHM L143. - General Chemistry II Lab (1-3) CHM L143 Experiments in acid-base theory, solutions, chemical equilibria, thermodynamics, kinetics, and electrochemistry.
-Co-requisite: CHM 1143. - CHM 2242 Analytical Chemistry (3) The theoretical principles of modern quantitative wet-chemical methods for determining composition and concentration with rigorous treatment of solution equilibria.
+CHM L143 General Chemistry II Lab (1)

+Experiments in acid-base theory, solutions, chemical equilibria, thermodynamics, kinetics, and electrochemistry.

+CHM 2242 Analytical Chemistry (3)

+The theoretical principles of modern quantitative wet-chemical methods for determining composition and concentration with rigorous treatment of solution equilibria.

 Prerequisites: CHM 1143/L143.
+Co-requisite: CHM L242.

-Co-requisite: CHM L242. - Analytical Chemistry Lab (1-3) CHM L242 The practice of modern quantitative wet-chemical techniques in analytical chemistry.
-Co-requisite: CHM 2242. - Organic Chemistry I (3) An introduction to the chemistry of carbon compounds that develops the theoretical principles CHM 3342 underlying organic materials.
-Prerequisites: CHM 1143/L143.
-Co-requisite: CHM L342. - Organic Chemistry I Lab (1 3) CHM L342 Experimental techniques and skills for preparing, manipulating, and reacting organic molecules.
-Co-requisite: CHM 3342. - Organic Chemistry II (3) A continuation of CHM 3342 with emphasis on modern organic synthesis.
+CHM L242 Analytical Chemistry Lab (1)

+The practice of modern quantitative wet-chemical techniques in analytical chemistry.
+Co-requisite: CHM 2242.

+CHM 3342 Organic Chemistry I (3)

+An introduction to the chemistry of carbon compounds that develops the theoretical principles underlying organic materials Prerequisites: CHM 1143/L143.
+Co-requisite: CHM L342.

+CHM L342

+Organic Chemistry I Lab (1) Experimental techniques and skills for preparing, manipulating, and reacting organic molecules.

+CHM 3343 Organic Chemistry II (3)

+A continuation of CHM 3342 with emphasis on modern organic synthesis.
 Prerequisites: CHM 3342/L342.

 Co-requisite: CHM L343.

-CHM 3343 - Organic Chemistry II Lab (1-3) CHM L343 Experimental techniques and skills for preparing, manipulating, and reacting organic molecules.
+CHM L343 Organic Chemistry II Lab (1)

+Experimental techniques and skills for preparing, manipulating, and reacting organic molecules.
 Co-requisite: CHM 3343.

+CHM 3350 Principles of Physical Chemistry (3)

+An introduction to the principles of chemical thermodynamics, reaction kinetics and chemical equilibrium.

+Prerequisites: CHM 3343; PHY 2253/L253; or PHY 2263/L263.

+Co-requisite: CHM L350.